 As above, my own experiences confirm the benefit of proper abdominal breathing.

 Probably the most important alternative therapy to Proton Pump Inhibitors is to use the old, time proven, traditional antacids.
-There are so many, it probably deserves a separate page.
-So watch this site - or use the contact button!
+There are so many, they deserves a separate page = Antacids.

 Barrett's oesophagus sufferers may be more prone to GERD pain than normal